Surya-Kumar-03/Property-Booking-System/README.md

 - Access Made Simple: Experience Effortless Login with Our User-Friendly System!
 - Discover Your Perfect Stay: Find Your Ideal Hotel by Name or Location!
 - Elevate Your Property Showcase: Present Your Listings with our Sleek and Modern Card System!
-- Experience Your Dream Destination: Dive into the Details with Our Hotel's Comprehensive View Pages!
+- Experience Your Dream Destination: Dive into the Details with the Hotel's Comprehensive View Pages!

 > This project was developed for a hackathon within a time frame of 6 hours.
 > We request you to take into account the limitations and difficulties faced during the planning, web design, development, and hosting stages of this project.